Reading time: approximately 15 minutes.

 Of course, such expectations of marriage will lead to disappointment the vast majority of the time.
-Marriage involves a lot of work and compromise, and a certain disillusionment spawned by the discovery that the person one married was not created exclusively for one’s own pleasure is a certain result.
+Marriage involves a lot of work and compromise, and disillusionment spawned by the discovery that the person one married was not created exclusively for one’s own pleasure is a certain result.
 So the message of “wait until you find your soul mate and then you can live happily ever after” has become, in my view, extremely harmful to the Evangelical church, leaving many disenchanted and jaded people in its wake, people who did not experience the joys of a perfect marriage and the rest of a “blessed life” the way they expected.
-(And that each party enters the marriage expecting the other to be “perfect for me” works out perfectly if we’re trying to create especially selfish expectations rather than the commitment and compromise foundational to a strong and lasting marriage.)
+And that each party enters the marriage expecting the other to be “perfect for me” is an ideal way to create especially selfish expectations rather than the commitment and compromise foundational to a strong and lasting marriage.
 The result?
 The same divorce rate in the church as in the rest of society, despite a stated contempt for divorce.

 The essence of the problem is that the Evangelical world, while maintaining an especially high view of marriage in line with Christian tradition (and paying at least lip service to the horror of divorce), has simultaneously embraced an incompatible cultural mindset of how and why one marries (i.e. for “personal enrichment,” for effectively self-centered reasons).
 Aside from some corners of the Evangelical world that push “courting” (i.e. “serious” dating, with marriage in mind from the start), the search for a mate looks largely the same among Evangelicals as it does elsewhere.